 Total Shareholder Return Awards ("TSRA") are designed to be long term incentive awards based on the Company's total shareholder return, as measured against the Peer Group.
 The criteria for awarding TSRAs are the Company's relative total shareholder return performance measured as a percentile, as compared to the total shareholder returns of the companies in the Peer Group.
-The current measurement period is four and twelve consecutive quarters ending June 30 of each year.
+The current measurement period is 12 and 20 consecutive quarters ending June 30 of each year.

 The Compensation Committee generally targets a maximum TSRA for each executive officer of up to 200% of such executive officer's base salary.
-Executive officers have historically had the opportunity to earn TSRAs each year based on 1-year total shareholder return and 3-year total shareholder return.
-Effective for 2021 and future years, 3-year and 5-year shareholder return metrics will be used.
+Prior to 2021, executive officers had the opportunity to earn TSRAs each year based on 1-year total shareholder return and 3-year total shareholder return.
+Beginning in 2021, 3-year and 5-year shareholder return metrics were used.

-TSRAs are in the form of restricted stock with an eight-year cliff vesting period and are not available for the Amended and Restated Alignment of Interest Program.
+TSRAs are in the form of restricted stock with an eight-year cliff vesting period and are not available for the Second Amended and Restated Alignment of Interest Program.
 The TSRA percentages range from 0% up to 100% of base salary depending on the relative total shareholder return versus the members of the Peer Group.
 The number of shares are determined as of June 30th by dividing the total of the executive officer's TSRA by the average closing price of the common stock for the 10 trading days immediately preceding June 30.

-In 2020, the Company ranked second in the 1-year total shareholder return, which placed it in the greater than 75% range, and first in the 3-year total shareholder return, which placed it in the 100% range, versus the members of the Peer Group.
+In 2022, the Company ranked ninth in the 3-year total shareholder return, which placed it in the greater than 25% range, and ranked first in the 5-year total shareholder return, which placed it in the 100% range, versus the members of the Peer Group.

-2020 Total Ret
+2022 Total Shar

-Level 1-Year TSR 3-Year TSR Total
+Level 3-Year TSR 5-Year TSR Total

->25%
+>25% X 25 %

 >50%

->75% $ \times $ 75%
+>75%

-=100% \times 100%
+=100% X 100 %

-175 %
+125 %

-The following table illustrates the value of the TSR equity incentive awards granted to each named executive officer for 2020.
+The following table illustrates the value of the TSR equity incentive awards granted to each named executive officer for 2022.

+Performance] Long Term

-Executive Officer Performance Metric Base Salary Long Term Incentive Award
+Executive Officer Metric В ase Salary Inc entive Award

-Timothy Wallace 175% \$645,000 \$1,128,750
+Timothy Wallace 125 % \$ 794,200 \$ 992,750

-Page Barnes 175% \$370,400 \$ 648,200

-David Dupuy 175% \$392,000 \$ 686,000
+David Dupuy 125 % \$ 487,200 \$ 609,000

-Leigh Ann Stach 175% \$326,800 \$ 571,900
+Leigh Ann Stach 125 % \$ 410,500 \$ 513,125

+Timothy L. Meyer 125 % \$ 312,400 \$ 390,500

-The Company granted TSRAs in the form of restricted stock under the Amended and Restated Executive Officer Incentive Program to our executive officers in 2020 in the aggregate of 72,082 shares of common stock which will cliff vest in eight years.
+The Company granted TSRAs in the form of restricted stock under the Amended and Restated Executive Officer Incentive Program to our executive officers in 2022 in the aggregate of 72,431 shares of common stock which will cliff vest in eight years.